NovaPlayBuild/hyperplay-docs/developer-docs/api/add-or-switch-network.md

 ## Request

-Leveraging EIP-3085, HyperPlay can pass requests to add a custom network, or switch to the appropriate network, for the user's MetaMask or WalletConnect wallet.&#x20;
+Leveraging EIP-3085, NovaPlay can pass requests to add a custom network, or switch to the appropriate network, for the user's MetaMask or WalletConnect wallet.&#x20;

 Network information, including a directory of public RPC endpoints, can be found [here](https://chainlist.org/).